Nikolaj-Georgiev/simple-react-projects/football-tournament/README.md

 ## Description

-WEB application that visualizes the matches and results from the European Football Championship.
+A web application that visualizes the matches and results from the European Football Championship.
+This project demonstrates skills in React development, data manipulation, and responsive design.

+## Features

+- Tournament stages visualization
+- Match details with team formations
+- Team details with player rosters
+- Bracket view for final stages
+- Responsive design for various screen sizes

+## Technologies Used

+- React
+- React Router for navigation
+- CSS for styling with SCSS
+- Jest and React Testing Library for testing

-## Input data
+## Input Data

-A CSV files with data in the following format:
+The application uses CSV files for data input:

-### players.csv

-`ID`, `TeamNumber`, `Position`, `FullName`, `TeamID`
-1, 1, GK, Manuel Neuer, 1
-2, 2, DF, Antonio Rüdiger, 1
-...

-### teams.csv

-`ID`, `Name`, `ManagerFullName`, `Group`
-1, Germany, Julian Nagelsmann, A
-2, Scotland, Steve Clarke, A
-...

-### matches.csv

-`ID`, `ATeamID`, `BTeamID`, `Date`, `Score`
-1, 1, 2, 6/14/2024, 5-1
-2, 3, 4, 6/15/2024, 1-3
-...

-### records.csv

-`ID`, `PlayerID`, `MatchID`, `fromMinutes`, `toMinutes`
-1, 1, 1, 0, NULL
-2, 2, 1, 0, 90
-...
+- `players.csv`: Player information
+- `teams.csv`: Team information
+- `matches.csv`: Match details
+- `records.csv`: Player participation records

 ## Project Architecture

-The project is structured as follows:

-- **App**: The main component that manages the routing of the application.
+- **App**: Main component managing routing
-- **Home**: The component that visualizes the tournament stages and all matches.
-Click on any match lead to Match Details page.
+- **HomePage**: Visualizes tournament stages and matches
-- **MatchDetails**: The component for match details, displaying formations and results.
+- **MatchDetails**: Displays match details, formations, and results
-- **TeamDetails**: The component for team details, including a roster of all players.
+- **TeamDetails**: Shows team information and player roster
-- **Bracket**: A component displaying bracket view of the final four stages of the tournament
+- **Bracket**: Displays bracket view of final tournament stages

-## Implementation Algorithm
+## Implementation Highlights

-### Loading CSV Files

-CSV files are loaded using JavaScript's `fetch` function and are manually parsed into appropriate objects.
+- CSV parsing using JavaScript's `fetch` function

-### Match Sorting

-Matches are sorted by date.
-The tournament bracket is organized by stages (round of 16, quarter final, etc.).

-### Visualization

-React is used to create components that visualize different aspects of the tournament.
-The structure is designed to be responsive and easy to use.
+- Match sorting and tournament bracket organization
+- Responsive React components for visualization

+## Testing

+The project includes unit and integration tests for key components and functions using Jest and React Testing Library.
+While not exhaustive, these tests cover critical functionality and demonstrate testing practices in React applications.

 ### Installation